 What else can I do near Monkey Hill?

 There are plenty of things you can try in the old town near Monkey Hill.
-There are various eateries where you can enjoy authentic Thai food and even head to the nearby beaches for a relaxing experience.
+There are various eateries where you can enjoy authentic Thai food and even head to the nearby beaches for a relaxing and good experience.
 The colorful streets have traditional boutique shops, local vendors and trendy eateries.
 The gleaming night markets are another major tourist attraction here.

 Other Places to find Monkeys in Phuket